 Reading and Listening Room

-The Twelve Days of Christmas: The 12 days of Christmas refer to the period between Christmas and the Eve of Theophany/Epiphany (January 5).
+The Twelve Days of Christmas (PDF): The 12 days of Christmas refer to the period between Christmas and the Eve of Theophany/Epiphany (January 5).
 This is a time of celebration — rejoicing in the birth of our Lord and Savior!
 Nativity by proclaiming “Christ is born!”
 Melissa Tsongranis explains how families can extend the season of Christmas, Orthodox-style.